valnoxy/Dive/README.md

 3. Create a new Folder called "WIMs" on your USB flash drive.
 4. Copy your WIM-Files to the "WIMs" Folder.
 You can extract the WIM file from every Windows iso between Windows Vista and higher.

-> Note: In some cases, you will only find a ESD file instead.
+> **Note** In some cases, you will only find a ESD file instead.
 In that case, you'll need to convert the ESD file to a WIM file.
 You can follow [this guide](https://community.spiceworks.com/how_to/163540-convert-esd-to-wim) to do so.

 ## Screenshots
 ![Windows PE with Dive](https://dl.exploitox.de/other/dive-screenshot1.png)